crispinprojects/dbus-gtk4-demo/README.md

 This project illustrates how to get started with D-BUS communications providing some GTK4 C sample code.
 It shows how a notification can be sent using the "org.freedesktop.Notifications.Notify" method.
 Hopefully, the sample code will be helpful.

-If just want a simple approach to sending notifications then just install and use the [libnotify](https://gitlab.gnome.org/GNOME/libnotify) library as sending notification is as simple as the code snip shown below.
+If you just want a simple approach to sending notifications then install and use the [libnotify](https://gitlab.gnome.org/GNOME/libnotify) library as sending a notification is as simple as the code snip shown below.

 ```
     #include <libnotify/notify.h>